almeidaraul/AIBG/README.md

 ## What's happening right now
 The project is being overhauled in order to separate report creation and data analysis and filtering.
 Initially it'll support only the CSV files that [Diaguard](https://github.com/Faltenreich/Diaguard) exports, but there'll be support for future additions.

+### To do
+- [ ] create reporter class to generate reports (graphs etc) using explorer and analyser
+- [ ] list all the filters and groupings we want for the two tasks below
+	- [ ] add filters (date, carbs, presence of tags, etc) to explorer
+	- [ ] add grouping functions to explorer (group by hour, day of week, date - i.e. not datetime -, etc)

 ## Source for calculating HbA1c
 The HbA1c estimative depends on the estimated average glucose (mg/dL) from the last three months, as described in:
 Nathan DM, Kuenen J, Borg R, Zheng H, Schoenfeld D, Heine RJ (2008). **"Translating the A1C assay into estimated average glucose values"**. *Diabetes Care*.
 31 (8): 1473–78.